warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 weekly deltas are rolled up into monthly deltas, and monthly deltas into yearly ones.
-This process of rolling up deltas is a pragmatic compromise between being able to restore exactly the right version of a document, and requiring a lot of storage space.
+This process of rolling up deltas is a pragmatic compromise between being able to restore exactly the correct version of a document, and requiring a lot of storage space.

 The backup facility allows you to restore individual documents manually.